Nonsense-Mediated mRNA Decay Caused by a Frameshift Mutation in a Large Kindred of Type 2 Long QT Syndrome

 Methods Genetic screening was performed among family members.
 Phenotyping was performed by assessment of ECGs and LQTS-related cardiac events.
 The functional effect of P926AfsX14 was studied using hERG cDNA and minigene constructs expressed in HEK293 cells.

 Results Significant cardiac events occurred in carriers of the P926AfsX14 mutation.
 When expressed from cDNA, the P926AfsX14 mutant channel was only mildly defective.
 However, when expressed from a minigene, the P926AfsX14 mutation caused a significant reduction in mutant mRNA, protein, and hERG current.
 Inhibition of NMD by RNA interference knockdown of up-frameshift protein 1 partially restored expression of mutant mRNA and protein and led to a significant increase in hERG current in the mutant cells.
 These results suggest that NMD is involved in the pathogenic mechanism of the P926AfsX14 mutation.

 Conclusion Our findings suggest that the hERG frameshift mutation P926AfsX14 primarily results in degradation of mutant mRNA by the NMD pathway rather than production of truncated proteins.
 When combined with environmental triggers and genetic modifiers, LQT2 frameshift mutations associated with NMD can manifest with a severe clinical phenotype.

 Zarraga, Ignatius Gerardo; Zhang, Li; Stump, Matthew R.; Gong, Qiuming; Vincent, G. Michael; and Zhou, Zhengfeng, "Nonsense-Mediated mRNA Decay Caused by a Frameshift Mutation in a Large Kindred of Type 2 Long QT Syndrome" (2011).
-Faculty Publications - Department of Biology and Chemistry.
+Faculty Publications - Department of Biological & Molecular Science.
 122.